-Alcohol abuse in someone with an eating disorder is dangerous and can become life-threatening.
-If you or someone you know is struggling with an eating disorder and alcohol abuse, it’s important to seek help as soon as possible.
+Alcohol use in someone with an eating disorder is dangerous and can become life-threatening.
+If you or someone you know is struggling with an eating disorder and alcohol use, it’s important to seek help as soon as possible.

 Unlike alcohol, food and water are necessary for survival.
 While a person can become sober from alcohol, there is no way for a person recovering from an eating disorder to avoid food.
 As a result, the aim of treatment is to promote a healthy and balanced relationship with food and body-size.

-Struggling with both alcohol abuse and an eating disorder can make the recovery process more challenging, but not impossible.
-The most effective way to treat co-occurring eating disorders and alcohol abuse is through an integrated, dual-diagnosis treatment program.
+Struggling with both alcohol use and an eating disorder can make the recovery process more challenging, but not impossible.
+The most effective way to treat co-occurring eating disorders and alcohol use is through an integrated, dual-diagnosis alcohol treatment program.

-Addiction Campuses offers several dual-diagnosis addiction treatment tracks for people with one or more co-occurring mental disorders.
-Within our programs, we have counselors and other treatment specialists with extensive knowledge in treating both eating disorders and alcohol abuse.
+Vertava Health offers several dual-diagnosis addiction treatment tracks for people with one or more co-occurring mental disorders.
+Within our programs, we have counselors and other treatment specialists with extensive knowledge in treating both eating disorders and alcohol use.